 This page refers to uploading 2D linear videos.
 If you are uploading 360 videos, please see the Steam 360 Video

-The Streaming Video Upload feature allows a partner to directly upload the video file to be processed into the streaming video system.
+The Steam Video Upload feature allows a partner to directly upload the video file to be processed into the video system.
 Once processed, the video will be available for configuration and release to customers.
 The documentation below highlights the functionality of the Video Upload page.

 Video Upload Tab

 To upload your video, navigate to the landing page for the video and click Manage Video, then from the Video tab, select Upload.

 The main input file refers to the MP4 file that contains the default video and audio track that a user would watch.
 If you do not have alternate language, audio commentary tracks, etc., this is the only file you will need to upload.